Vil du læse artiklen på dansk? Find den her

 - It takes co-operation and persistence to achieve results.
 Traditional union work still plays a key role, but it is necessary to invest time and resources, Niclas Rasmussen says.

-So far, the parties have entered agreements on a monthly minimum wage increase of DKK 2,000 for adult trainees – and better holiday conditions.
-They have also entered local agreements at the individual departments on working hours and compensation for staggered hours, shifts, night work, on-call duty etc.
+So far, the parties have agreed on a monthly minimum wage increase of DKK 2,000 for adult trainees as well as better holiday conditions.
+They have also concluded local agreements in individual departments on working hours and pay for staggered hours, shift work, night work, on-call duty, etc.

 Do you work at Fehmarn?